MFlowCode/MFC/README.md

 # Authors

-  This is the documentation for the MFC (Multi-component Flow Code).
-  The MFC is a simulation software for multi-component, multi-phase, and bubbly flows.
   MFC was developed at Caltech by a group of post-doctoral scientists and graduate research students under the supervision of Professor Tim Colonius.
 These contributors
   include: